yangymargaret/REUNION/README.md

   If there are multiple TFs to query, as specified by the argument 'tf', please prepare a peak-TF association file as described above for each TF.
 Please placed the files into one directory, and use the path of the directory to specify 'input_link'.

+- --columns_1: the columns in the peak-TF association file which correspond to the binary prediction and the estimated peak-TF association score by Unify (or other methods), default = 'pred,score'

+  columns_1 has the format 'column1,column2', where column1, column2

 - --output_dir: the directory where the output of Rediscover will be saved, including the predicted peak-TF associations for the given TF, default = 'output_file'

   By default ReDiscover creates a file folder named 'output_file' in the directory of the code and saves the output in the folder.
 Please change the parameter to the specific output directory.
 If the directory does not exist, ReDiscover will try to create it.